Kenandarabeh/nidaa/README.md

 ## Dependencies 📚

-This project uses the following libraries and technologies:
+This project uses the following libraries and technologies to provide robust emergency response features:

 ### Main Dependencies